 Time is a very important factor in launching a new and innovative project.
 As usual, the first is the one who creams money off the top.

-Is cheaper than a fully-featured product
+Cheaper than a fully-featured product

 People call the MVP cheapness a myth.
 And it’s true – Minimum Viable Product development is not about saving money.
-But let’s face it: MVP IS cheaper than a fully-featured product.
+But let’s face it: MVP is cheaper than a fully-featured product.

 Attracts early adopters